 Step 4: Hooking Up Arduino With ATmega8

-Also, keep in mind to place the 10uF capacitor between the RST and GND pins.
+Also, keep in mind to place the 10uF capacitor between the RESET and GND pins.

 I have attached a picture of how I had wired my Arduino to ATmega8.

 Step 5: Burning the Bootloader to ATmega8

 Bootloaders are the files which enable a microcontroller to be programmed independently.
 Therefore, once ATmega8 is burnt with a bootloader, we will be able to use it as an Arduino.

 1. Extract "atmega8_noxtal.zip" to ".......\arduino-1.0.1\hardware\arduino\bootloaders\".

 2. If Arduino IDE is already running, restart it, else open it.